pxp9/lazy_doc/README.md

 ```elixir
  "@doc \"\"\"" <> string = docs
 ```
-- Make an option to give a customizable prompt.
 - Make an option to give path pattern customizable.
 - Make some tests.